MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 --------------------------------

 And while this may sound like a radical idea, there are companies all over the world that are seeing major benefits from doing Mob Programming in their teams - so it is not as radical as you may think.
 --------------------------------

 # What are the roles in mob programming

-Before I can take you through the mechanics of Mob Programming I need to explain the origins of mobbings and the roles.
+Before I can take you through the mechanics of Mob Programming I need to explain the origins of Mob Programming and the two main roles.

 Mob Programming evolved from pair programming.
 In pair programming you have two roles - the driver and the navigator.
 While the driver has the keyboard and is coding, the navigator looks at the code from a higher level looking for areas that the driver is missing.